Computational-social-science/CEMD/README.md

 Ablation Study.
 The dataset used is COVMIS2, where RA stands for related articles, and OS represents online search.
 The model in the RAG pipeline is Llama-3-70B-Instruct.
 For the SFT, we employ Llama-3-8B-Instruct, fine-tuned with DoRA.

 ## Real-time Detection
+The CEMD framework harnesses external knowledge to augment the initial prior knowledge with regular 24-hour updates, thereby mitigating label redundancy and addressing the cold start problem.

 <img src="6.
 Real-time Detection/assets/timeline2.svg" style="zoom: 75%;" />

 Misinformation detection with regular 24-hour updates